Incoming Exchange FAQs

 • How do I apply to UM as an international exchange student?

-In order to partake in an exchange program at the University of Miami, you must currently be enrolled as a student at one of our partner institutions.
-Please click here to see if your school is on the list of UM partner institutions.
+In order to participate in the exchange program at the University of Miami, you must currently be enrolled as a student at one of our partner institutions.
+Please verify that your school is on the list of UM partner institutions.

 If your school is on the list, you should contact the Office of International Relations, Mobility, or Education Abroad at your home university for application information.